-… a quarter of an hour before the beginning, the break musicians enter the balcony of the Festival Hall for the first time – and intone their fanfare.
-Matching with a motif of the next act: a novelty, like the festival itself.
-For all thirty performances, which are played every year.
+… a quarter-hour before the beginning, the so-called intermission musicians enter the balcony of the Festspielhaus for the first time – and intonate a specially composed fanfare.
+With a suitable motif of the next act: once a novelty like the festival itself.

 This tradition goes back to Richard Wagner’s time.
 Since 1876, the intermission fanfares have been heard at all performances, in almost all wheathers.
 Always at the same time, because even at the first Bayreuth Festival the performances began at 4 p.m. (except for “Holländer” and “Rheingold”) and the intermission was set at sixty minutes.

 The repertoire of ten Wagner works has also remained: “Der fliegende Holländer”, “Tannhäuser”, “Lohengrin”, the four-part cycle “Der Ring des Nibelungen”, “Tristan und Isolde”, “Die Meistersinger von Nürnberg” and “Parsifal”.